-Introverts are never good with small talks or getting along a stranger with smiles and flattery.
+Introverts are never good with small talks or getting along with a stranger with smiles and flattery.
 Being out-going, flirtatious with others is just not their thing.
-Keeping up with social etiquettes also becomes difficult for them at times.
+Keeping up with social etiquette also becomes difficult for them at times.
 Again, because they have to speak.
 ‘Thank you’, ‘welcome’, ‘see you again’ – all these do not naturally come to them.

 2. Introverts have a hard time finding a date.

 Who do you think takes away the cherry on the cake?

 The ones who are outgoing, flamboyant and uninhibited in demonstrating one’s emotions, the one who wears his/her feelings on one’s sleeves.

 Introverts sadly get fewer dates than they deserve only as they do not come off as “too humorous”, “too interesting” or “too attractive” to most people.